In This Article

 - Persistent metallic taste in your mouth may indicate that you have an infection, or your metallic dental filling has come off.

 What is gum disease?

 Gum disease, also known as gingivitis or periodontitis, is a condition in which you suffer from a bacterial infection in your mouth.
 The bacterial infection can lead to gum recession as it reaches the pockets of space between your gums and teeth.
 Gingivitis is the first stage of the gum disease in which you have accumulated plaque and tartar in your teeth, but the bacterial infection hasn’t yet spread to the pockets between your gum and teeth.
 Periodontitis is an advanced gum disease in which the infection spreads into the space between your gums and teeth, leading to gum inflammation, bleeding gums, and other issues.
 If you don’t treat periodontitis, the infection may spread to the roots of your teeth, which will necessitate a dental extraction.

 How does gum disease develop?

 No matter how well you brush and floss your teeth, you can’t remove all of the food particles stuck in the deepest recesses of your teeth and gums.
 This is especially true for those who have misaligned teeth because the food particles may get stuck between the crooked teeth.
 Over time, these food particles turn into a white, sticky substance called plaque.
 Eventually, the plaque hardens into a substance called tartar, which is impossible to remove with regular brushing and flossing.
 The accumulated plaque and tartar lead to greater bacterial infection because bacteria feasts on the plaque and tartar.
 Over time, the bacteria may infect the enamels of your teeth and your gums, which will lead to gingivitis and periodontitis.
-If you suspect that you may have gum disease, you must consult a dentist with ratings and reviews near me.
+If you suspect that you may have gum disease, you must consult a dentist with ratings and reviews.

 How to prevent the gum disease known as gingivitis?